guardian/recipes-backend/scripts/2025-10-spike-ingredient-density/README.md

 order by count(*) desc
 ```

-side note, our measurement seem widely out of whack with USDA sometimes.
+side note, our measurement seem widely out of whack with FAO sometimes.
-(gu) sour cream: 0.44 when usda is ~1
+(gu) sour cream: 0.44 when FAO is ~1
 Side note 2, this book might come in handy https://www.goodreads.com/book/show/172569.McCance_and_Widdowson_s_The_Composition_of_Foods

 | density_ingredient     | count | Notes                                                                                                          |